Loading...

 Eat Slowly and Mindfully

-Drink water before and during your meal to support digestion and help regulate blood sugar levels.
+Drink a glass of water before or during your meal to help with digestion and control hunger, which can influence your glucose levels.

 healthspan-mbl